ulfbou/ZentientFramework/docs/api-reference.md

     /// Represents the result of an operation with a value.
     /// </summary>
     /// <typeparam name="T">The type of the result value.</typeparam>
-    public interface IResult<out T>
+    public interface IResult<out T> : IResult
     {
         /// <summary>
-        /// Gets a value indicating whether the operation was successful.
+        /// Gets the value of the result.
         /// </summary>
-        bool IsSuccess { get; }

-        /// <summary>
+        /// <value>
-        /// Gets a value indicating whether the operation failed.
+        /// The value produced by the operation if successful;
-        /// </summary>
-        bool IsFailure { get; }

-        /// <summary>
-        /// Gets the result value if the operation was successful.
+        /// otherwise, the default value for <typeparamref name="T" />.
-        /// </summary>
+        /// </value>
         T Value { get; }

-        /// <summary>
-        /// Gets the error information if the operation failed.
-        /// </summary>
-        string Error { get; }

         /// <summary>
         /// Gets additional metadata about the result.